asad-62/IVP-DNN/README.md

 <br>The most likely classification is acceptable for the picture -> both get a 1<br>
 At least one of all classification results is acceptable -> TOP 5 gets a 1, TOP 1 gets a 0<br>
 Obviously if they are not matching at all, both get a 0*

+#### Analyze the results
+We had a look at the picture dataset again and decided for each picture if it would be considered as "easy to classify" by us.
+We decided this subjectively based on the simplicity of the scene (only one human, an animal, or an object in the picture). <br>
+We took all pictures that at least 4 group members considered as easy for the network and did a new ACC calculation with the following outcome: https://github.com/asad-62/IVP-DNN/blob/main/easy-to-classify.csv

 ### Working with high resolution images